Our comprehensive guide to tipping in London: all the places, times and amounts you should expect to pay service charges.

 In this case, you can refuse to tip at all, or even ask for the service charge to be removed if you’re really stroppy.

-A little forgiveness goes a long way, especially if a server is busier than Queen Elizabeth trying to entertain stately guests.
+A little forgiveness goes a long way, especially if a server is busier than King Charles trying to entertain stately guests.
 But it is totally up to you and your within your rights not to tip, especially if the service is truly shocking.

 At pubs, cafes and restaurants where you go up and order at the bar – and especially if you bring your food back on a tray – then tipping is not generally expected.